affinitydb/doc/ChaosDB server.md

 ## NAME

-mvstored - embedded web server for CGI access to the mvstored db
+chaosdbd - embedded web server for CGI access to the chaosdbd db

 ## SYNOPSIS

-`mvstored` [ <options>... ]
+`chaosdbd` [ <options>... ]

 ## DESCRIPTION

-mvstored is an embedded web server which provides CGI access to the mvstore database.
+chaosdbd is an embedded web server which provides CGI access to the ChaosDB database.
 It also includes a minimal simple static web server for its own internal purposes to serve basic web admin CGIs & ui.

 (All CGIs are builtin, there is intentionally no support for user defined